sagarsetru/sagarsetru.github.io/README.md

 ### Products

 I made a Chrome extension, [Debiaser](https://github.com/sagarsetru/debiaser_chrome_extension), that recommends news articles related to the one you are reading, but from news sources across the political spectrum.
 It's for curious consumers of news who value diverse perspectives.
+I plan to publish it to the Chrome web store.

 ### Selected academic works